143wiggle/Google-Calendar-for-VA-Learning-/level_1_basic_usage/01-create-calendar-event.md

 VA Trainee Name: Brent Frias Belmonte

 Level 1 — Basic Usage
-[Task 1: Create a Calendar Event]
+[Task 1: Create a Calendar Event for a Birthday]

 Goal
-Learn how to schedule and create calendar events for clients, ensuring clear communication and well-managed time.
+Learn how to schedule and create birthday reminders in Google Calendar, ensuring timely wishes and thoughtful client engagement.

 Steps to Practice
 Open Google Calendar.

 Click the + Create button (top left or bottom-right corner).

-Add the event title (e.g., "Team Meeting with Client").
+Add the event title (e.g., "John’s Birthday").

-Set the start and end times.
+Set the start time (e.g., 9:00 AM on the birthday).

-Add a location (optional), such as a meeting room or online link (Zoom, Google Meet).
+Add a location (optional).

-Set reminders/notifications for yourself and the client (optional but recommended).
+Set a reminder/notification for the day or a few days in advance.

-Add a short description if necessary (e.g., agenda).
+Add a short description if needed (e.g., "Send Birthday Wishes via Email").

+Set the event as All Day if it’s a birthday.

 Click Save to create the event.

 Practice Example
-Event Title: Weekly Check-in with Client
+Event Title: John’s Birthday

-Date & Time: Monday, August 10, 2025, 3:00 PM – 3:30 PM (Client's time zone)
+Date & Time: Friday, August 10, 2025

-Location: Zoom (Link attached)

-Description: Discuss project updates and next steps.

-Reminders:

-15 minutes before the meeting for both you and the client.
+Location: N/A (Birthday is not location-specific)

+Description: Send a Happy Birthday email.

+Reminder:

-Follow-up reminder 1 hour after the meeting to send meeting notes.
+1 day before (reminder to send an email).

+10 minutes before (reminder to wish happy birthday).

 Message Example
 Hi [Client],

-I’ve scheduled our weekly check-in for Monday at 3:00 PM.
-Please find the Zoom link below.
-If this time doesn't work for you, just let me know.

-[Zoom Link]

-Looking forward to our discussion!
+Just a friendly reminder that today is [Name]'s birthday!
+You might want to send your wishes.
+I’ve also scheduled a quick reminder for you to follow up with a birthday message.

 Best regards,
 Brent